-3.2 Safety Mats
+Safety Mats

 The safety mats have been installed to protect personnel around the robot cell from coming in contact with the robot.
-There are two safety mats installed.
-The safety mats trigger when a person or a weight is on them.
-The floors may be lifted up and held back with a chain and hook for cleaning purposes as shown below.
+The safety mat triggers when a person or a weight is on them.
+The floors may be lifted up and held back with a chain and hook for cleaning purposes.